 Frequently this data is three to five years old, and the “allowable” fees are set by the insurance company so they can earn a net 20%-30% profit.
 Unfortunately, insurance companies imply your dentist is overcharging rather than declaring they are underpaying or that their benefits are low.
 In general, the less expensive the insurance policy, the lower the usual, customary, or reasonable (UCR) figure.

 KEY POINT #3- DENTAL PLAN DEDUCTIBLES & CO-PAYMENTS MUST BE CONSIDERED

-When estimating dental benefits, deductibles and percentages must be taken into account.
-To illustrate, assume the fee for service is $100.00.
-Assuming that the insurance company allows $100.00 as its usual and customary (UCR) fee, we can figure out what benefits will be paid.
-First a deductible (paid by you), on average $50, is subtracted, leaving $50.00.
-The plan then pays 80% for this particular procedure.
-The insurance company will then pay 80% of $50.00, or $40.00.
-Out of a $100.00 fee they will pay an estimated $40.00 leaving a remaining portion of $60.00 (to be paid by the patient).
-Of course, if the UCR is less than $100.00 or your plan pays only at 50% then the insurance benefits will also be significantly less.
+When estimating dental benefits, deductibles and percentages are considered.
+To illustrate this better, let’s assume a service fee is $100.00, and pretend the insurance company allows $100.00 as its usual and customary “UCR” fee.
+We can estimate the patient portion as follows: First, a deductible is usually paid by the patient, which is on average $50.00, so $50.00 is subtracted from the total amount leaving $50.00 pending.
+If the insurance plan pays 80% for this particular service, the insurance will pay 80% of $50.00, or $40.00.
+Out of the $100.00 fee, we can estimate the insurance will pay $40.00, leaving $60.00 to be paid by the patient.
+Of course, if the UCR is less than $100.00, or if the plan pays at 50% instead of 80%, the insurance benefits will be significantly lower.

 PLEASE KEEP US INFORMED of any insurance changes such as policy name, insurance company address, or a change of employment.
 We cannot provide you with accurate treatment plan estimates if we have outdated insurance information on file.
 It is your responsibility to update this information on your child’s dental record before their appointment.